Captured

 One move, repeated for ten thousand years.

 Every major technological revolution has produced enormous wealth and enormous misery — and the two have rarely gone to the same people.
-The capture runs in the same five steps every time.
+The capture runs in the same five steps every time, and right now it is running on you.
 Once you can name them, you can't stop seeing them.

 A commons is enclosed